cambridge-cares/TheWorldAvatar/web/twa-vis-platform/doc/config.md

 ## 1. Configuration

-The platform requires the following [JSON](https://en.wikipedia.org/wiki/JSON) configuration files:
+The platform requires the following [JSON](https://en.wikipedia.org/wiki/JSON) configuration files

 - [`ui-settings.json`](#11-ui-settings): UI configuration settings; **[MANDATORY]**.
-- [`data.json`](#121-general-settings): Specifies data sources and layers to be mapped; **[OPTIONAL]**
+- [`data-settings.json`](#121-general-settings): Specifies the urls of datasets for mapping the data sources and layers; **[OPTIONAL]**
 - [`map-settings.json`](#122-map-data-settings): Non-data specific configuration for maps; **[OPTIONAL]**

 ### 1.1 UI Settings

 The `config/ui-settings.json` file provides general settings for the platform.
-This includes settings for displaying modules, branding requirements, and setting scenarios.
+This includes settings for displaying modules, branding requirements, and additional resources.
 A brief explanation is as follows:

 - `branding`: key value pairs for various branding icons such as navigation bar and logo.
-NB values should be an array.
+It requires a string `ARRAY`.
   - `navbar`: An array of logos to be placed on the left side of the navbar
   - `landing`: One logo element (within an array) for the landing page on light mode
   - `landingDark`: One logo element (within an array) for the landing page on dark mode
-- `modules`: key value pairs indicating if certain modules should be highlighted
+- `modules`: key value pairs indicating if certain modules should be available
   - `landing`: REQUIRED.
 Displays landing page if enabled
   - `map`: REQUIRED.
 Displays map visualisation if enabled
-  - `dashboard`: REQUIRED.
-Displays dashboard if enabled
   - `help`: REQUIRED.
 Displays help page if enabled
-- `scenario`: optional key value pairs if you require scenario handling
+- `links`: optional configuration for adding or updating redirect links on the landing page.
+This configuration can overwrite the defaults for the map, dashboard, and help modules.
+It requires an `ARRAY` of the following JSON format:
+  - `url`: REQUIRED.
+The url is either targeted at either an external or internal link.
+For internal link usage, please input `map`, `dashboard`, and `help` accordingly.
+  - `title`: REQUIRED.
+Thumbnail title on landing page.
+Optional for only internal links, which defaults to the default if not set.
+  - `caption`: REQUIRED.
+Thumbnail caption on landing page.
+Optional for only internal links, which defaults to the default if not set.
+  - `icon`: REQUIRED.
+Thumbnail icon on landing page.
+Optional for only internal links, which defaults to the default if not set.
+- `resources`: optional configuration for additional resources.
+They follow the following format
+  - `resourceName`: indicates the type of resource required - dashboard, scenario
-  - `url`: endpoint to retrieve the scenarios and settings
+    - `url`: REQUIRED. url of the resource
+    - `data`: optional dataset indicator that is only used with scenario resources to target required dataset for scenarios

+Note that resources are optional and their configuration options can differ from each other.
+Please note the list of available resources and their possible options as follows:

+- Dashboard: Activate the `analytics` page with an dashboard embedded as an IFrame based on only the `url` parameter.
+- Scenario: Enables scenario selection in the `map` page
+  - `url`: This is a required field that specifies the URL from which the scenarios and their settings can be retrieved.
+In this example, the URL points to a stack deployed on theworldavatar.io platform.
-  - `data`: target dataset that should be acccessible to the user
+  - `data`: This required field indicates the target dataset that should be accessible to the user from the central stack.
+In the given example, the data field is set to "water", indicating that the scenario contains information only on water assets and not power nor telecoms etc.

 Below is an example of the contents for a valid `ui-settings.json` file with additional comments explaining each entry.
 The format of the file should be consistent whether implementing mapbox or cesium maps.